 When voters approved Measure C on the November 7, 2006 ballot, they authorized the Fresno County Transportation Authority (FCTA or Authority) to continue a 1⁄2-cent retail transaction and use tax over twenty years (between July 1, 2007 and June 30, 2027).
-The Sales Tax Extension would provide an estimated \$1.714 billion in new revenues for transportation improvements according to financial projections originally estimated through the Year 2027 and as noted in the 2006 Expenditure Plan.
-The funds are collected by the State Board of Equalization (BOE) beginning on July 1, 2007 and are sent to the Authority.
+The Sales Tax Extension was originally estimated to provide \$1.714 billion in new revenues for transportation improvements according to financial projections originally estimated through the Year 2027 and as noted in the 2006 Expenditure Plan.
+The current 20-year estimate is \$1.381 billion, reflecting lower than originally expected revenues due to the 2008 Great Recession and lower fiscal year 2020/21 sales tax proceeds due to COVID-19 impacts on the economy in 2020.
+Measure C funds were collected by the State Board of Equalization (BOE) beginning on July 1, 2007 and are sent to the Authority.
 As a result, claims for reimbursement will only be approved for project costs that were expended after that date.

-The Authority will disburse funds in accordance with this Strategic Implementation Plan (SIP) monthly following the first allocation.
+The Authority disburses funds in accordance with this Strategic Implementation Plan (SIP) monthly following the first allocation.
 By May of each year, the Authority will provide an estimate of the amount of Measure C funds available for the next Fiscal Year.
 Final annual allocation estimates will be provided no later than June prior to the new Fiscal Year.
-The current estimate of Measure C funds over the 20-years is based upon information provided by the Authority's Financial Advisor.
+The current estimate of Measure C funds over the 20-years (\$1.381 billion) is based upon information provided by the Authority's Financial Advisor.
 The Expenditure Plan is intended to identify how the funds would be allocated over the 20-year period and includes general implementing guidelines for each of the six funding programs.
 This SIP references and details the implementing guidelines and other provisions of the Measure C Extension Expenditure Plan (reference Appendix A) and further identifies the most recent annual funding for each of the Measure C programs, subprograms, and categories.
-The SIP will be updated biennially in accordance with provisions referenced in the Expenditure Plan.
+The SIP is updated biennially in accordance with provisions referenced in the Expenditure Plan.

 The following Measure C Funding programs, subprograms, and categories involve allocations or funds from Measure C Extension sales tax revenues.
 These funding allocations, as identified in Table 1, are eligible to be claimed by Fresno County cities, the County, the Fresno County Rural Transit Agency (FCRTA), the Fresno Council of Governments (Fresno COG or FCOG), and other eligible entities.
-Table 1 reflects the most recent projected 20-year and annual funding amounts by program, subprogram and category as referenced in the Expenditure Plan.
-Table 2 provides an overview of the funding estimate expected for the most recent fiscal year.
+Table 1 reflects the most recent projected 20-year and annual funding amounts by program, subprogram, and category.
+Tables 2A and 2B provide an overview of the funding estimate expected for the most recent fiscal years (FY 2019/20 and FY 2020/21).
 These tables will be updated and reflected in the next SIP update.